-Canyon view trail is a 4.7 mile heavily trafficked loop trail located near Campbell River, British Columbia, Canada that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Canyon View Trail is a 3 mile heavily trafficked loop trail located near Campbell River, British Columbia, Canada that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Did this trail with my less then athletic 10 year old son.
 Very peaceful nature walk with many interesting features.
 Crossed the dam.
 Amazing view at the top.
 Came back on the other side of the river (road side).
 Seemed long but upon returning to the car he said "we have to bring mom here".
 Success.
 Dad of the year nomination.
 LOL.

 Elk Falls is part of the Provincial Park and campground (of the same name) located only 6 km NW of downtown Campbell River.
 Extensive trails run along the River, up to and around the Falls including a spectacular view of the rock-walled canyon.